 Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are classified as portfolio loans.
 Portfolio loans are carried at the principal balance outstanding, net of purchase premiums and discounts, and deferred loan fees and costs.
 Interest income is accrued on the unpaid principal balance.
-Accrued interest receivable on loans totaled \$15.9 million and \$19.9 million at December 31, 2021 and 2020, respectively, and was reported in accrued interest receivable on the consolidated balance sheets.
+Accrued interest receivable on loans totaled \$17.0 million and \$15.9 million at December 31, 2022 and 2021, respectively, and was reported in accrued interest receivable on the consolidated balance sheets.

 Interest income on mortgage and commercial loans is discontinued and the loan is placed on nonaccrual status at the time the loan is 90 days delinquent unless the loan is well secured and in process of collection.
 Mortgage loans are charged off at 180 days past due, and commercial loans are charged-off to the extent principal or interest is deemed uncollectible.
-Consumer and credit card loans continue to accrue interest until they are charged off or at an earlier date if collection of principal or interest is considered doubtful.
+Consumer loans continue to accrue interest until they are charged off or at an earlier date if collection of principal or interest is considered doubtful.